devlemire/DevMtn-Webpack/README.md

 ## Step 5
 ### Summary
 In order for our babel-loader to work correctly we need to tell it which loaders to use.
-We can accomplish this by specifying what loaders we want to use in our `webpack.config.js` file.
+We can accomplish this by specifying what loaders we want to use in a special '.babelrc' file in the root of our project.

 ### Detailed Instructions
 Create a file named `.babelrc` in the root of the project.
 Our configuration file is going to be an object with a "presets" property.